SJTU-PLV/compcertoc-pldi25-artifact/README.md

 		injp_acci (injpw f m1 m2 Hm) (injpw f' m1' m2' Hm').
 ```

-Here the selected `Mem.unchanged_on_i` and `inject_incr` correspond to the formula
+Here, `Mem.unchanged_on_i` and `inject_incr` correspond to the formula
 in our paper.
 Other properties are omitted for simplicity.
-Note that they are
-verified to be satisfied by all the compiler passes using `tinjp`.
+Note that they are verified to be satisfied by all the compiler passes using `tinjp`.

 - Threaded forward simulation (Section 4.3) is defined in
   [concur/CallconvBig.v](CompCertOC/concur/CallconvBig.v).